ablab/spades/README.md

 You may also include older papers [Nurk, Bankevich et al., 2013](http://link.springer.com/chapter/10.1007%2F978-3-642-37195-0_13) or [Bankevich, Nurk et al., 2012](http://online.liebertpub.com/doi/abs/10.1089/cmb.2012.0021), especially if you assemble single-cell data.

-In addition, we would like to list your publications that use our software on our website.
-Please email the reference, the name of your lab, department and institution to [spades.support@cab.spbu.ru](mailto:spades.support@cab.spbu.ru)

 <a name="sec6"></a>
 # Feedback and bug reports

 Your comments, bug reports, and suggestions are very welcomed.
 They will help us to further improve SPAdes.
 If you have any troubles running SPAdes, please send us `params.txt` and `spades.log` from the directory `<output_dir>`.

-You can leave your comments and bug reports at [our GitHub repository tracker](https://github.com/ablab/spades/issues) or sent it via e-mail: [spades.support@cab.spbu.ru](mailto:spades.support@cab.spbu.ru)
+You can leave your comments and bug reports at [our GitHub repository tracker](https://github.com/ablab/spades/issues).